billdonner/basic/README.md

 #  Basic Recofig For Qanda
-version 0.2.0 can utilize gimmees :)
-version 0.1.9 can change board size, default size 6 version 0.1.8 put something in carol's hands
+version 0.2.0 can utilize gimmees , removed gimmee any version 0.2.0 can utilize gimmees :) version 0.1.9 can change board size, default size 6 version 0.1.8 put something in carol's hands